Juvederm, RHA, Restylane, Perlane, Belotero, Voluma, & Sculptra

-At SoCo, you can rest assured that you’re getting expert treatment because facial filler injections are performed by Dr. Evans or our highly trained nurse practitioner, Ellie Christianson.
+At SoCo, you can rest assured that you’re getting expert treatment because facial filler injections are performed by Dr. Evans.
 Both have advanced training and in-depth experience giving them the skill and finesse to achieve optimal, nuanced results.
 In some instances, this can lead to incorporating additional cosmetic services such as Botox, laser treatments, HydraFacials, peels, and a great skin-care program to achieve optimal results.

 This depends upon how many areas are injected and how many syringes of filler are used.
 The injections themselves usually take 30 minutes to an hour per treatment session.

 Temporary fillers, which we recommend, typically last 6 months to a year—sometimes even longer.

 The benefits of the filler Sculptra roll out more slowly over time and can last more than two years.
 However, Sculptra requires 3 injection sessions every 6-8 weeks to get that longevity.

 67-yr-old woman before & after 1.5 vials of Sculptra